mikenieva/searchbar-exercise/README.md

 The mock backend supports several routes for interacting with the company data:

-- `GET /search`: Retrieve a list of companies.
 - `GET /search/:id`: Get details of a specific company.
 - `PATCH /search/:id`: Update the starred status of a company.
 - Additional routes for creating and deleting companies are also supported.